An Atlanta Construction Litigation Attorney Will Resolve Disputes

 Indemnity clauses in contracts can shift liability from one party to another, requiring a subcontractor, architect, or vendor to defend and compensate others for claims arising from their actions.
 These provisions must be carefully interpreted—and enforced—by experienced counsel.
 An Atlanta real estate litigation attorney helps clients understand their coverage, navigate insurance disputes, and enforce indemnity rights to limit out-of-pocket exposure.

-There is no question that the stakes can be high in construction or real estate litigation.
+There is no question that the stakes can be high in construction litigation.
 With these high-value assets on the line, you need legal counsel that can protect you every step of the way.
 This starts with working toward a resolution with the other side that avoids litigation entirely.
 When settlements fall through, you need a legal team that is not afraid to take your case to trial and win.
 While some attorneys shy away from litigation, we prepare every case as if a trial were a certainty.
 At Poole Huffman, we will work tirelessly to help you get the results you deserve.
-Before you attempt to resolve your dispute on your own, reach out to an Atlanta real estate litigation attorney from our firm today for a confidential consultation.
+Before you attempt to resolve your dispute on your own, reach out to an Atlanta construction litigation attorney from our firm today for a confidential consultation.

 Frequently Asked Questions (FAQ)